How it all began for me and how it’s going:

 I remember walking inside the gates of my engineering college campus.
-It is one of the best engineering colleges in Delhi.
+It was one of the best engineering colleges in Delhi.
 After getting into engineering I realised it was far far away from what I thought it would be.

-That’s when one of my seniors, called Bhavya, walked in to my class to make an announcement.
+That’s when one of my seniors, called Bhavya, walked into my class to make an announcement.

 Phase 4: Internships